StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 - **[Unsupervised Learning, Berkeley MOOC](/wiki/unsupervised-learning-berkeley)**: An amazing course covering different techniques of Unsupervised Deep Learning, generative models, GANs, VAEs, etc.
 - **[Recommender Systems](/wiki/recommender-systems)**: A summary of the Google course on the subject (under TensorFlow documentation), plus a few other articles covering Matrix Factorization and colaborative filtering.
 - **[Reinforcement Learning, an Introduction by Richard Sutton](/wiki/reinforcement-learning-sutton)**: My notes and excerpts from the book, covering parts I and II (part III is examples and related topics).
 I summarize Dynamic Programming, Monte Carlo, Temporal Difference, Function Approximation and n-step methods, along with all their combinations.
+- **[Benjamin Franklin's Autobiography](https://strikingloo.github.io/wiki/benjamin-franklin-autobiography)** which satisfied my need to read 18th century scholars.
+- **[The Clock of the Long Now](https://strikingloo.github.io/wiki/clock-of-the-long-now)**: A book that supports and exposes the long term view.
+A foundational text for long-termism, and one of the texts that inspired Gwern to build his site.
+Also a very engaging and fast read, being a collection of short essays on diverse topics all playing around the idea of thinking of the very long term.

 ## Papers